Wedgwood railway station

 Wedgwood railway station served the Wedgwood complex in Barlaston, Staffordshire, England.
 Although the station is not officially closed, there has been no train service at the station since 2004 and it is instead served by a rail replacement bus.

 History

 The station was opened by the London Midland & Scottish Railway on 1 January 1940 to serve the Wedgwood complex in Staffordshire, England.
-Nearby is Barlaston Hall, and the station also serves the village of Trentham, near Stoke-on-Trent.
+Nearby is Barlaston Hall, and the station also serves the village of Trentham, in Stoke-on-Trent.